Maja Dahlqvist

 Maja Anna Linnéa Dahlqvist (born 15 April 1994) is a Swedish cross-country skier.
 She won the Sprint World Cup in 2022 and retained the title in 2023.
 She won two silver medals and a bronze at the 2022 Winter Olympics.
+On 10 February 2026, she won bronze in the women's sprint at the 2026 Winter Olympics, finishing in the final with a time of 4:07.88.
+At the same Olympics she won the gold medal in the Women's team sprint along with Jonna Sundling.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).